What are fiber optic connections?

 FTTH (Fiber to the Home)

 In this instance the fiber-optic cabling is routed to the individual apartment or company building.
 The hand-over point between the FTTH network of the telecoms provider and the customer's house network features an Optical Network Terminal (ONT), which converts the fiber-optic signal into an electrical signal for distribution in the house network.
-FTTH uses two different access technologies, both of which use fiber optics as the transmission medium but which offer different properties and functions.
-These are Gigabit Passive Optical Networks (GPON) and Active Optical Networks (AON), otherwise known as Active Ethernet.
+FTTH uses three different access technologies that use fiber optics as a transmission medium, but which offer different properties and functionality; namely GPON, XGS-PON, and AON (also known as Active Ethernet).

 A Gigabit Passive Optical Network (GPON) is a shared medium, comparable to a cable network.
 The optical fibers from several households are aggregated by a passive optical splitter and share the same line to the network operator.
 Each network operator line provides a data rate of 2.5 Gbps for download and 1.25 Gbps for upload.
 The primary advantages of GPON for the network operator are that fewer optical fibers need to be laid and the port density at the exchange is higher.